AnaGM2/Mathematics-Degree-Projects/Year-4/Data-Analysis-II/README.md

 # Data Analysis II

 This repository covers advanced multivariate statistics, generalized linear models, and their application to real-world business intelligence.
 It culminates in a comprehensive final project integrating a full data science stack (**SQL, Python, R, and Power BI**).
+The repository consists of two folders:

+- `Practice/`: it contains the solution to a practical assignment implemented in R.
+- `Final-Project/`: it constains all the content related to the final project.

 ## Final Project: Business Simulation
 * **Goal:** Applied theoretical concepts to a real company dataset to solve a business problem, acting as a Data Scientist within a simulated corporate environment